How to Teach English to Chinese Students: Linguistic Challenges and Best Classroom Strategies

 Teaching techniques for word stress

 Firstly, teach your students the word stress rules.
-(In my experiences, students actually like to learn these rules.)
+(In my experience, students actually like to learn these rules.)

 Then use games to practice correct word stress and stress patterns until it becomes second nature.
 For example: